zaneclaes/tiny-cluster/README.md

 _Note: any time you use `tiny-cluster.py` below, you can append `-l DEBUG` to change the log mode to be more verbose.
 You can also run ./tiny-cluster.py --help for assistance with any command._

 * Clone this repository: `git clone git@github.com:zaneclaes/tiny-cluster.git`
-* Install the required python packages: `pip3 install pyyaml`
+* Install the required python packages: `pip3 install pyyaml deepmerge argparse`
 * Run `cd tiny-cluster` and `./tiny-cluster.py setup` to scan the local network and follow the prompts.

 If a Raspberry Pi is connected to the network, it should be discovered and walk you through the setup.
 Note that the auto-detect feature requires the [`arp` tool](https://www.computerhope.com/unix/arp.htm).
 The auto-detect feature is generally less well-tested than the following manual setup steps, and should presently be considered "beta."